urbanophile/urbanophile.github.io/content/Blog/updating_website_thoughts.md

 blah blah blah
 ```

 2. (optional) create a template `homepage.html`.
-You can reference `dates` and `page.content` so you could like to recent blog posts say
+You can reference `dates` and `page.content` so you could  include recent blog posts like so:

 ```
 {% extends "base.html" %}